bkrxiii/progressing_shift_decipher/README.md

 # Progressing Shift Decipher

 - Decipher a Shift Cipher with a progressing shift N and set initial value.
-- The shift is based on ASCII code position.
+- The shift is based on each character's ASCII code value.
 - Needs Node.js